Fungus - including Mold and Yeasts

 It was clearly a hybrid of an ale yeast and something else, but the "something

 else" could not be found in the wild in Europe.
-Now it has been found
+It was finally found

 Argentina).
-Now the question is, how did a Patagonian yeast get to Germany
+The question as to how a Patagonian yeast got to Bohemia

 Mold - [found

 in divisions Zygomycota, Deuteromycota and Ascomycota]